ravi20930/super-guacamole/readme.md

 1. Clone the repository
 2. Install dependencies: `yarn install`
-3. Set up the environment variables
-   ...

-The application requires the following environment variables to be set:
+3. Set up the environment variables, application requires the following environment variables to be set:

 ```
 EXPRESS_PORT=3009